GUARANTEED DEPARTURES

 - The early attempt on Lhotse was by the 1955 International Himalayan Expedition headed by Norman Dyhrenfurth.

-- Mount Lhotse has 3 summits: the main summit at the altitude of 8516m, Lhotse middle (east) at the altitude of 8,414m and Lhotse Shar at the altitude of 8,383m.
+- Mount Lhotse has 3 summits: the main summit at an altitude of 8516m, Lhotse Middle (east) at an altitude of 8,414m and Lhotse Shar at an altitude of 8,383m.

 - The main summit of Lhotse was first climbed on May 18, 1956, by the Swiss team of Ernst Reiss and Fritz Luchsinger from the Swiss Mount Everest/Lhotse Expedition.

-Lhotse Expedition shares the same standard route as far as Camp Four that is used for climbing the Mount Everest.
+Lhotse Expedition shares the same standard route as far as Camp Four, which is used for climbing Mount Everest.
 You have the option of joining the expedition specifically to climb Lhotse, or as a combo climb, making the ascent directly after your Everest summit from South Col.

 Photo Gallery